aws-samples/listmonk-based-edm-solution/README.md

 You can customize your parameters via cloudfromation console

 ## Deployment
-You can use the cloudformation [template](https://github.com/aws-samples/listmonk-based-edm-solution/blob/main/listmonk-based-edm-solution.yaml)
+You can use the cloudformation [template](https://github.com/aws-samples/listmonk-based-edm-solution/blob/main/listmonk-based-edm-solution.yaml) create stack in cloudfromation console.

 ## Clean up